ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - Hardware must be purchased for start-and maintenance.
     - Organizations have complete control over resources and security.
     - Organizations are responsible for hardware maintenance and updates.
-- Hybrid cloud: A hybrid cloud is a computing environment that combines a public cloud and a private cloud by allowing data and applications to be shared between them.
+- Hybrid cloud: A hybrid cloud is a computing environment that combines combines on-premises infrastructure—or a private cloud—with a public cloud by allowing data and applications to be shared between them.
     - Provides the most flexibility.
     - Organizations determine where to run their applications.
     - Organizations control security, compliance, or legal requirements.
+    - You can also build a hybrid cloud configuration by using *multiple public clouds*

 ### cloud computing advantages
 *a consumption-based model*
 - **High availability**: Depending on the service-level agreement (SLA) that you choose, your cloud-based apps can provide a continuous user experience with no apparent downtime, even when things go wrong.
 - **Reliability** depends on the service level agreement you choose, but in the event of a problem, your cloud-based application will continue to provide the user experience without any obvious downtime
-- **resiliency**.
+- **resiliency**
     - Continuing service in the event of a failure
     - Maintaining a DR (Disaster Recovery) configuration in other regions
+- **Fault Tolerance**
+    - the ability of a system to remain operational after a critical failure through configurations and other measures such as redundant hardware
 - **Scalability**: Apps in the cloud can scale vertically and horizontally:
+    - *not necessarily atutamted*
     - Scale vertically (up-down) to increase compute capacity by adding RAM or CPUs to a virtual machine.
     - Scaling horizontally (in-out) increases compute capacity by adding instances of resources, such as adding VMs to the configuration.
 - **Elasticity** or **flexibility**: You can configure cloud-based apps to take advantage of autoscaling, so your apps always have the resources they need.
+    - *automatic*
     - cloud-based applications can be configured to always have the resources they need
     - the ability of services to automatically scale resources based on changing demand. (resource on demand)
     - ScalingSet helps automate the process of adding or removing virtual machines as demand increases or decreases